gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   If this warning option is activated, then warnings are generated for calls to subprograms marked with ``pragma Obsolescent`` and for use of features in Annex J of the Ada Reference Manual.
 In the case of Annex J, not all features are flagged.
-In particular use of the renamed packages (like ``Text_IO``) and use of package ``ASCII`` are not flagged, since these are very common and would generate many annoying positive warnings.
+In particular, uses of package ``ASCII`` are not flagged, since these are very common and would generate many annoying positive warnings.
 The default is that such warnings are not generated.